coders4help/volunteer_planner/README.md

 ### Create Dummy Data

-Run management command " python manage.py create_dummy_data 5 --flush True " with activated virtualenv to get 5 days of
+Run management command

+    ./manage.py create_dummy_data 5 --flush True

-dummy data and delete tables in advance.
+with activated virtualenv to get 5 days of dummy data and delete tables in advance.

 The number (5 in the above example) creates 5 days dummy data count from today.
-If you just use "python manage.py create_dummy_data 5" without --flush it is NOT deleting data before putting new data in.
+If you just use `./manage.py create_dummy_data 5` without `--flush` it is NOT deleting data before putting new data in.

 ### Running Tests